visualinteractivedata/visualinteractivedata.github.io/students/project-planning.md

 - **Methods: **what are the tools you are employing to answer your question?
 These are all sorts of reserch methodologies.
 Make sure they are motivated and again logical to answer your question.
 - **Contribution**: the contribution are your results, knowledge gain, and possible impact.
 See more information below.
 - focus on your **own work**.
 Don't spend too much discussing existing work but explain your work and its results
+- show **examples** of your contribution as early as you can to show people what they expect from your writing/telling.

 ## Framing a contribution